Using our exclusive expert methodology, this is the best video editing software in 2023.

 Designed with simplicity in mind, PowerDirector combines powerful editing tools, an easy-to-use interface, and fast rendering speed.
 As a result, it is the best video editing software for beginners.

 CyberLink’s PowerDirector bridges the gap between professional editing and consumer-friendliness.
-It has often been ahead of Pro products with support for new formats and new technologies.
+Additionally, it has often been ahead of Pro products with support for new formats and new technologies.

 It’s also packed with tools to help you create a compelling digital film, complete with transitions, effects, and titles.
 Best of all, it’s easy to work with and fast rendering.
 PowerDirector is the prosumer video editing software to beat and an Editors’ Choice winner